-We did not know how long we would have to wait for our next posting and we were concerned about Michel's education, you were in class six at the time.
-After much discussion and heartache, we decided to send you to boarding school in Panchgani, a hill station close to Bombay.
+We did not know how long we would have to wait for our next posting and we were concerned about Michel's education, he was in class six at the time.
+After much discussion and heartache, we decided to send him to boarding school in Panchgani, a hill station close to Bombay.
 Our friends in Bhutan had spoken very highly of a Baha'i School called New Era where their children studied.
-Sadly, it turned out to be a disaster, you had a horrendous time with the boys ragging and terrorizing you.
-Fortunately, you had to tolerate the misery for only six months (two terms) and then we were able to scoop you up and take you with us on our next posting Somalia.
+Sadly, it turned out to be a disaster, Michel had a horrendous time with the boys ragging and terrorizing him.
+Fortunately, he had to tolerate the misery for only six months (two terms) and then we were able to scoop him up and take him with us on our next posting, Somalia.